FEI-PQGCH/pqgch/README.md

 # Post-Quantum Group Chat using Authenticated Group Key Establishment

-This repository contains the code for the Post-Quantum Group Chat application.
+This repository contains the code for a post-quantum, authenticated group-chat application.
+It uses Kyber-GAKE for secure, quantum-resistant group key establishment among clients and cluster leaders.

 ## Directory Structure

-- `client/` - code for the cluster members.
+- `client/` - entrypoint for cluster member application.
   - `client.go`
     - Handles user input, connects to the server, and facilitates message broadcasting and receiving.
     - Implements cryptographic protocol initialization (AKE).
+- `cluster_protocol/`  - multi-party GAKE logic within each cluster.
+  - `protocol.go`
+- `leader_protocol/`   - GAKE logic among cluster-leaders.
-  - `handler.go`
+  - `protocol.go`
-    - Processes received messages using handlers for different types (AKE, Xi, etc.).
-    - Includes decryption for secure messages and displays plain text to the user.
-- `server/` - code for the servers, i.e. cluster leaders.
+- `server/` - entrypoint for cluster‐leader application.
   - `server.go`
     - Manages client connections, handles key exchange protocols, and routes messages within the cluster.
     - Establishes connections with neighboring servers for inter-cluster communication.
   - `routing.go`
     - Implements routing logic to send messages to specific clients, broadcast within the cluster, or forward to neighboring servers.
-  - `handler.go`
-    - Processes different message types (AKE, Broadcast, etc.) and forwards or broadcasts them as needed.
-    - Facilitates cryptographic key exchange and secure message handling.
-- `gake/` - Go wrapper code for the Kyber-GAKE protocol implementation in C.
+- `gake/` - cgo wrapper for the Kyber-GAKE reference implementation.
+  - `wrapper.go`
-- `gakeutil/` - helper program for key generation and GAKE testing.
+- `gakeutil/` - CLI for generating KEM keypairs (`make gen`).
+  - `gake.go`
-- `shared/` - code shared between the client and server.
+- `shared/` - common utilities for messaging, transport, config, and crypto.
   - `config.go`
     - Parses user and server configuration files into structured objects.
     - Provides utility functions for accessing cryptographic keys, cluster information, and neighbor details.
   - `message.go`
     - Defines the Message structure and constants for message types.
     - Implements serialization and transmission of messages over network connections.
+  - `transport.go`
+  - `crypto.go`
-  - `protocol.go`
+  - `etsi.go`
-    - Manages cryptographic operations, including AKE key exchanges, shared secret generation, and message encryption/decryption.
-    - Facilitates cluster-wide secure communication using shared secrets.
 - `.samples/` - sample configuration files for both the clients and servers.
-- `.config/` - directory for the configuration files for the clients and servers.
+- `.config/` - your `cXconf.json` and `sXconf.json` (copy/modify from `.samples/`).
 IMPORTANT: you need to create this.
+- `.keys/` - store your public‐keys and inter‐cluster key shares (copied from `.samples/`).

 ## Running the application